 \section{Introduction}

 Given a sequence of independent observations, an important problem is to decide whether the observations are from the same distribution or there is a change of distribution at a certain time point.
-Change-point detection (CPD) has attracted a lot of interests since the seminal work of \cite{page1954continuous}.
-In this big data era, it has diverse applications in many fields, including functional magnetic resonance recordings \citep{barnett2016change,zambon2019change}, healthcare \citep{staudacher2005new,malladi2013online}, communication network evolution \citep{kossinets2006empirical,eagle2009inferring, peel2015detecting}, and financial modeling \citep{bai1998estimating,talih2005structural}.
-Parametric approaches \citep[see for example][]{srivastava1986likelihood, zhang2010detecting,siegmund2011detecting,chen2012parametric,wang2018change} are useful to address the problem for univariate and low-dimensional data, however, they are limited for high-dimensional or non-Euclidean data due to a large number of parameters to be estimated unless very strong assumptions are imposed.
+Change-point detection (CPD) has attracted a lot of interest since the seminal work of \cite{page1954continuous}, { evolving into two primary strands: online (or sequential) CPD, which aims to detect distributional changes in real-time as data flows in (see for example \cite{desobry2005online, tartakovsky2008asymptotically, xie2013sequential, chen2019sequential,xie2020sequential,chu2022sequential}), and offline CPD, which involves analyzing a completely observed data sequence and is the focal point of this paper.} In this big data era, CPD has diverse applications in many fields, including functional magnetic resonance recordings \cite{barnett2016change,zambon2019change}, healthcare \cite{staudacher2005new,malladi2013online}, communication network evolution \cite{kossinets2006empirical,eagle2009inferring, peel2015detecting}, and financial modeling \cite{bai1998estimating,talih2005structural}.
+Parametric approaches (see for example, \cite{srivastava1986likelihood, zhang2010detecting,siegmund2011detecting,chen2012parametric,wang2018change}) are useful to address the problem for univariate and low-dimensional data, however, they are limited for high-dimensional or non-Euclidean data due to a large number of parameters to be estimated unless strong assumptions are imposed.